On Approximating Multi-Criteria TSP: Approximation Algorithm for Multi-Criteria Min-ATSP

 \begin{proof} Let $N$ be the size of the instance at hand, and let $Q=Q(N, 1/\eps')$ be a two-variable polynomial that bounds the number of different $\eps'$-signatures of solutions for instances of size at most $N$.
 We abbreviate ``polynomial in the input size and $1/\eps$'' simply by ``polynomial.''
 This is equivalent to ``polynomial in the input size and $1/\eps'$'' by the choice of $\eps'$.

 The approximate Pareto curves can be computed in polynomial time with a success probability of at least $1-(2Q \log n)^{-1}$ by executing the randomized FPTAS $\lceil \log(2Q \log n) \rceil$ times.
 Thus, all operations can be implemented to run in polynomial time provided that the cardinalities of all sets $\pp_j$ are bounded from above by a polynomial $Q$ for all $j$.
-Then, for each $j$, at most $Q$ approximate Pareto curves of cycle covers are constructed in line~\ref{line:cccomp}, each one in polynomial time.
+Then, for each $j$, at most $Q$ approximate Pareto curves of cycle covers are constructed in line~\ref{line:cccomp}.

-For every $\eps'$-signature and every $j$, the set $\pp_j$ contains at most one cycle cover with that specific $\eps'$-signature.
-The lemma follows since the number $Q$ of different $\eps'$-signatures is bounded by a polynomial. \end{proof}
+For every $\eps'$-signature and every $j$, the set $\pp_j$ contains at most one set of edges for any $\eps'$-signature.
+The lemma follows since the number of different $\eps'$-signatures is bounded by~$Q$. \end{proof}

 Let us now analyze the approximation ratio.
-First, we will assume that all randomized computations of $(1+\eps')$ approximate cycle covers are successful.
-After that we analyze the probability that one of them fails.
+To do so, we will assume that all randomized computations of $(1+\eps')$ approximate cycle covers are successful.